ibm-cloud-docs/vsrx/readiness_errors.md

 ## Error 1138
 {: #error-1138}
 The vSRX license install has failed during the vSRX license configuration.
 Please rerun or contact support.

+## Error 1139
+{: #error-1139}
+The vSRX configuration includes a `tcp-mss` setting on an interface.
+Remove the invalid configuration and rerun.

 ## Warning 1176
 {: #warning-1176}